Hip Flexion Test

 Objective

-The objective of this test is to monitor the development of the athlete's hip flexors (the muscles that lift your knees).
+This test aims to monitor the development of the athlete's hip flexors (the muscles that lift your knees).

 Required Resources